Cowandilla

 Cowandilla was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Cowandilla's population shows high cultural diversity, with 37.4% born overseas and 36.2% speaking a language other than English at home.
-Christianity is the predominant religion in Cowandilla, accounting for 47.7%.
-The 'Other' religious category comprises 3.4%, higher than Greater Adelaide's 1.8%.
+Cowandilla's cultural diversity is notable, with 37.4% of its population born overseas and 36.2% speaking a language other than English at home.
+Christianity is the dominant religion in Cowandilla, accounting for 47.7% of people.
+However, there is an overrepresentation in the 'Other' category, comprising 3.4% compared to Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity